-Employee engagement is monitored through the Brambles Employee Survey (BES).
-The confidential survey is conducted biannually and is offered to employees in both web and paperbased formats.
+Employee engagement is monitored through the Brambles Employee Pulse Survey.
+The confidential survey is conducted biannually and is offered to employees in both web and paper-based formats.
 The results of that survey are communicated to employees.
 Data is used to track progress from previous surveys, measure Brambles against internal and external best practice and identify key actions for improvement.

-To continue to improve customers' experience of our products, services and people, Brambles seeks to hear the Voice of the Customer through a variety of channels.
-This includes strategic leadership forums, face-to-face customer interviews, global market insights, sharing of global best practice throughout the Group, the Net Promoter program and customer care centres.
+In continuing to improve customers' experience of our products, services and people, Brambles gathers the Voice of the Customer through a variety of channels.
+This includes strategic leadership forums, face-to-face customer interviews, global market insights, sharing of global best practice throughout the Group, the Relationship Program and customer care centres.